andris9/hoodiecrow/README.md

 sudo hoodiecrow
 ```

 Sudo is needed to bind to port 143.
-If you choose to use a higher port, say 1143, you do not need to use sudo.
+If you choose to use a higher port, say 1143 (`hoodiecrow -p 1143`), you do not need to use sudo.

+`hoodiecrow` command also provides an incoming SMTP server which appends all incoming messages
+automatically to INBOX.
+To use it, use *smtpPort* option (`hoodiecrow --smtpPort=1025`).

-> Protip: Running `hoodiecrow --help` displays useful information about command line options for Hoodiecrow and some sample configuration data.
+> **Protip** Running `hoodiecrow --help` displays useful information about command line options for Hoodiecrow and some sample configuration data.

 After you have started Hoodiecrow server, you can point your IMAP client to `localhost:143`.
 Use `"testuser"` as user name and `"testpass"` as password to log in to the server.